mpab-fpga/pynq_z2_hdmi_test_pattern/README.md

 - generates the Vivado and Vitis projects.
 - generates the bitstream
-- generates the BOOT.bin image\*\*
+- generates the BOOT.bin image

-\*\*But you will need to fix some configuration settings - see [Firmware - post-generation fixes](./docs/docs.md#firmware---post-generation-fixes)
-You should then be able to program the device and see the test pattern.